NHSLeadership/nhsblocks/readme.txt

 10. Hero - a full screen width block, with optional single colour or image background and optional block of text to anchor the page and set clear purpose

 == Changelog ==

+= 1.0.5 =
+* IE10/11 compatability with Hero Block
+* Additional css filters for buttons, panels and promos

 = 1.0.4 =
 * Reworked js filters to position hero at head of page